 by Dennis Spooner

-A girl visits the circus, wanting to catch up with a friend who works in it.
-Vera (Delena Kidd) lets her wait in her dressing room but a clown emerges from behind the door after Vera closes it and attacks the girl.
+Anna Danilov (Mia Karam) visits the circus, wanting to catch up with Katrina, a friend who works there.
+Vera Korsova (Delena Kidd) lets her wait in Katrina’s dressing room but a clown, Zibbo (Kenneth J Warren), emerges from behind the door after Vera closes it and attacks the girl.